heejaechang/pyright/README.md

 ## To Build

+-   `npm run install:all` to install all dependencies
--   `npm run package` to run complete build and install of latest npm dependencies
+-   `npm run package` to build the server
+-   `npx vsce package` in the `extension` directory to build the extension VSIX

 ## Packaging